lucic71/ub-benchmark-infra/README.md

 # Getting Started Guide

+1. The artifact provides full reproducibility of benchmark execution.
+However, performance numbers may vary between different host systems.
+All benchmarks used for these experiments are publicly available.

-1. Run the docker image using the following command:
+2. Run the docker image using the following command:
 ```
 docker run --rm -it --privileged --pid=host ub-benchmarks /bin/bash
 ```